National League of Junior Cotillions

 Classes will meet one night a month for 1.5 hours at either Temple Beth El (in Shalom Park) or the South Charlotte Banquet Center (near Stonecrest.)
 Your child will be assigned to one of these locations based on where you live and where they go to school.
 You may also request a specific location as well.
 Classes will begin in September and conclude with a final ball in early March.
 Finalized class schedules will be emailed in early July along with additional class details.
 Final ball details will be emailed once the season begins.

 Students are kept in classes with their elementary school peers and if possible their middle school peers too.
 Each class will consist of 2-4 different schools.
-This allows the students to particpate with their school friends while also meeting new peers from other schools.
+This allows the students to participate with their school friends while also meeting new peers from other schools.
 You may also request to attend with students from a different school too; please let me know.

 If you encounter a conflict on your scheduled class night, your child may switch to another Year 1 class that month so they do not miss the material being taught.
 Many students balance Cotillion with sports and other activities, and I will do my best to accommodate scheduling needs.